wilbooorn/prepwork/code-of-conduct.md

 ## Principle #2: Respect for Others

 App Academy strives to provide an environment that is safe and supportive for all students.
 As a part of the a/A community, we expect that you will help to create such an environment for your peers.
 Creating such a space is simultaneously simple and complex; the core principle of respect for every other person in this space is what should guide your behavior.
 At times, it may not be clear to you how to best act out that respect.
-We ask that all students mold their behavior and words to the following guidelines:
+We ask that all students mold their behavior and words to the following guidelines.

+#### Guidelines for Respectful Behavior

 1. **Treat your coding partners with professionality.**  You will spend the vast majority of your time at App Academy pair programming, usually with a new partner each day.
 You may not like each person you work with; you won't want to be friends with each and every one of your coding partners.
 However, you are expected to treat each other with the same professionalism you would treat a colleague in the workplace.
 If you encounter conflict, we expect you to address it in a mature, respectful way, just as you would on the job.
 If you find yourself unable to come to a resolution, App Academy TAs and instructors can act as mediators -- however, we encourage you to view difficult partner experiences as practice for the professional world, and make every effort to come to a consensus before getting staff involved.